drinking-code/cherry-soda/README.md

 ```

 `index.js` is the main entry point for cherry-cola.
 It will look for an exported function `main()` and will
-use the returned value to render HTML. `App.js` is an example function component similar to a React component.
+use the returned value to render HTML. `App.js` is an example component.

 Run `cherry-cola dev src/index.js` to start the dev server.
 Then, visit `localhost:3000`.